dfiorentino/AzureCloudEngineerFromScratch/1-azure-tools/readme.md

 # What is Azure Portal ¿?

-Azure Portal is the Graphic Unit Interface (GUI) that allow manage all the resources in a unified console.
+Azure Portal is the Graphic Unit Interface (GUI) that allow you to manage all the resources in an unified console.

 # What is Azure Cloud Shell ¿?